Learn words and sentences from English to Nepali languages easily with explanation of each word meaning in detail.

 Ke ma ta-pai-lai ma-ddat gar-na sak-chu ?

 के म तपाईँलाई मद्दत गर्न सक्छु?
 Help means maddat, in rural areas people might not say in the polite form ” Ke ma tapailai maddat garna sakchu ?” they may say “k bhayo” (what happened), “au ma gari dinchu” (come I’ll do it).
-It may sound little bit rude but they don’t mean to be rude.
-In rural areas then communication is little straight than in city areas but people are nice in most areas.
+It may sound a little bit rude but they don’t mean to be rude.
+In rural areas, communication is a little more straight than in city areas but people are nice in most areas.

 I lost my passport.

 Me-ro ra-ha-da-ni ha-ra-yo.

 मेरो राहदानी हरायो। It might be very useful to remember this sentence as in rural areas people might not understand English.
 In some parts old people might not understand the Nepali language, mostly they speak their local language.
 These days almost all people understand the Nepali language in Nepal.
 My means mero, passport is said as rahadani in Nepali but people may understand the English word passport also as these days many people travel abroad.
 The meaning of Harayo is lost in English.

 Timi / tapai / hajur lai thik cha?/hunu huncha?

 Ti-mi / ta-pai / ha-jur lai thi-k cha?/hu-nu hun-cha?